 The COPP is charged to protect and ensure the integrity and transparency of campaigns, politics, and government in Montana.
-The office monitors and enforces Montana’s campaign finance laws, the ethical standards for legislators, public officers, and state employees, and investigates complaints.
+The office monitors and enforces Montana’s campaign finance laws, the ethical standards for legislators, public officers, and state employees, and investigates campaign finance and lobbying complaints.
 The COPP is an independent and nonpartisan office.

 For more detail, the COPP oversees: